mkwok47/quant_portfolio/README.md

 # Quant Portfolio
 Samples of real code I wrote and use for personal algorithmic trading activities.
-The purpose of the code shared is more so to exhibit infrastructure at a higher level as opposed to sharing novel research findings.
+The purpose is more so to showcase infrastructure as opposed to share meaningful research findings.

 My Approach:
 1. overview.txt